-COUNTY OF S AN DIEGO Behavioral Health Services (The Plan) If you have a concern about your mental health or substance use disorder service Help is available!
+COUNTY OF SAN DIEGO

+Behavioral Health Services (The Plan)

+If you have a concern about your mental health or substance use disorder services, Help is available!

 As a client of the Plan, you have the right to receive quality behavioral health services and the right to voice concerns about any part of your treatment services.
-YOUR RIGHTS AS A CLIENT • To be treated with respect and to receive treatment in the language that you prefer.